 YOU INSIST THAT MAKING A BUDGET IS SOMETHING EVERY FAMILY MUST DO.

-Every successful business manages their income and expenses so they can turn a profit.
+Every successful business manages its income and expenses so it can turn a profit.
 Every household should do the same thing.
 It’s not too hard and the benefits are huge.
 When you have a spending plan or a budget, you’ll have much better control over your spending.
 We’re not talking about living a life of deprivation, but rather a life of purpose.
-Our system controls our discretionary spending and protects money we want to spend on family and financial goals.
-For us that meant, paying off our first house in 9 years, paying cash for cars, helping our kids get through college without debt and remodeling our kitchen with cash.
+Our system controls our discretionary spending and protects the money we want to spend on family and financial goals.
+For us that meant, paying off our first house in 9 years, paying cash for cars, helping our kids get through college without debt, and remodeling our kitchen with cash.
 For our family, having a budget has produced great freedom, whether we earn much or little.

-Every two weeks we set aside 1/2 of each months amount into 20 budget categories.
+Every two weeks we set aside 1/2 of each month’s amount into 20 budget categories.
 When it’s time to pay for auto insurance every six months or go grocery shopping each month, the money is there, waiting to be spent; it’s totally stress-free!

 We want to encourage every family out there.
 If you’re struggling, if you’re not reaching your financial goals, if money is a constant source of discouragement—you can make it.
 It will take some time (about 4 hours every two weeks), and some discipline, but the changes you’ll see, that we outline in our book(America’s Cheapest Family Gets You Right On The Money) will revolutionize your life.
 Most people who have done what we suggest say that they will never go back to living the way they were before.
 They feel empowered and in control— you can too.